 \paragraph{Interpolation} Table~\ref{tab:interpolation} represents the interpolation between different functions, expressed in true R-D loss.
-Values for $a<1$ indicate methods that tend to have (extremely) large gradients for $v$ close to the corners, while high values of $a$ represent a method that tends to a (reversed) step function.
-We find that SLL with small $a = \{0.01, 0.3\}$ diverges and results in large loss values compared to the rest.
-Additionally, the loss curves show unstable behavior for these functions, which can be found in Appendix~\ref{apd:A_interpolation}.
-For $a = \{0.8, \cdots, 2.25 \}$, the loss shows stable behavior in terms of its curves and final loss at $t=2000$.
-Furthermore, for $a=1.65$ (approximately $\operatorname{atanh}$), the method shows non-optimal behavior due to a slightly unstable loss curve, see Appendix~\ref{apd:A_interpolation}, this may be due to setting $\tmax=1$ instead of optimal setting $\tmax=[0.4, 0.5]$.
-Note that the difference in loss $0.7410$ for SSL $a=0.65$ and $0.7418$ for $\atanh$ with $\tmax=1$ (see Table~\ref{tab:stability}).
-This difference may be because SSL is an approximation to the $\atanh$ function and not exactly equal.
+In Appendix~\ref{apd:A_cheng_interpolation} the corresponding loss plots can be found.
+Values for $a<1$ indicate methods that tend to have larger gradients for $v$ close to the corners, while high values of $a$ represent a method that tends to a (reversed) step function.
+The smallest $a=0.01$ diverges and results in a large loss value compared to the rest.
+For $a=2.3$ we find a lowest loss of $0.6175$ and for $a=5$ we find fastest convergence compared to the rest.
+Comparing these model results with the model results with the one of \cite{yang2020improving}, see Appendix~\ref{apd:A_interpolation}, we find that the \cite{cheng2020image} model obtains more stable curves.